When I did a survey recently I asked the women in my community what they struggle with most and what stops them from running their own business.

 I try to do a form of exercize every day which can be as easy as a walk around the block.

 Another thing that can help is to write all your fears down.
-You can do so on paper or just online or in a blog post. (this blog post was written during one of my fear spells).
+You can do so on paper, online or in a blog post.

 Writing often helps me to lift the weight off my shoulders and get things into perspective.
 It’s a rare day that I don’t feel less fearful and more empowered when I write it all down.